 Forensic Schedule Analysis Training Programme

-- Maximise the revenue and recover potential losses.
+- Maximise the revenue and prevent or recover potential losses.

 - Determine if you are entitled to schedule extensions or delay compensation as a result of certain events.

 - Alleviate potential pressure to deliver complex projects on time within budget as a commercial advantage.